The Anti-Chime Guide: Why Online Banks Fail Financing | VoltRush USA

 Your Sur-Ron isn't being rejected because of YOU.
 It's being rejected because of a 20-year banking system that doesn't recognize fintech accounts as "real" banks.

-The fix is simple: 15 minutes to open a Chase account + 3 days for paycheck transfer + boom, approved.
+The fix is simple: 15 minutes to open a Chase account + 3 days for paycheck transfer + boom, current.

 Or use Acima/Volt Rush and skip the traditional bank entirely.